ermouth/couchbox/plugins/README.md

 ## this.\_fetch

-Method `this._fetch` provides access to CouchDB instances across nodes listed in `couchbox/nodes` config key.
+Method `this._fetch` provides an access to CouchDB nodes listed in `couchbox/nodes` config key.

 Unlike `this._bucket`, fetch is more low-level.
 It requires knowing CouchDB API, and is able to return not only JSON, but Stream as well.
 Streams are useful for piping attaches or long queries directly to client.

 Couchbox’s fetch is a thin wrapper around [node-fetch](https://www.npmjs.com/package/node-fetch).
-The difference is `this.\_fetch()` receives only one argument and restricts destinations reacheable.
+The difference is `this._fetch()` receives only one argument and restricts destinations reacheable.

 ```javascript